-If you’re still having no luck after searching your backups, you can try using the Auto Recover tool.
-This is again part of Microsoft Word itself.
+If you’re still having no luck after searching your backups, you can try using the Auto Recover option offered by Microsoft Word.
 This tool is handy if you lost your document during a computer freeze or crash.
 Here’s how to use it:

 Step 2: Double click on the document you would like to recover or choose to Save as...
 It will recover the document up to the previous autosave point.

 If a Document Recovery screen does not pop up, you can search for documents manually.
 Here’s how: